-On the other hand, inflation target is initially set by the Planning Commission, which is also discussed in the Fiscal and Monetary Policies Coordination Board for consultation with both the Ministry of Finance and the SBP.
-Thereafter, National Economic Council, the supreme policy-making body in economic sphere, approves this inflation target with overall Annual Development Plan (Ahmed and Amjad, 1984).
-In practice, inflation targets in countries with IT are generally set by either ministry of finance or [arliament.
+On the other hand, inflation target is initially set by the Planning Commission,11 which is also discussed in the Fiscal and Monetary Policies Coordination Board for consultation with the both, Ministry of Finance and the SBP.
+Thereafter, National Economic Council, the supreme policy-making body in economic sphere, approves this inflation target with overall Annual Development Plan [Ahmed and Amjad (1984)].
+In practice, inflation targets in countries with IT are generally set by either Ministry of Finance or Parliament.
 However, central bank's consensus is usually obtained in most of these countries as well.
-In fact, a greater role of the SBP in setting up inflation target would be desirable under IT regime.
-10
+In fact, a greater role of the SBP in setting up inflation target would be desirable under IT regime.12